GaryAsher/challenge-run-site/_games/hollow-knight-modded.md

       - slug: any
         label: "Any%"
         description: "Complete the game using the gun mod.
 Any ending accepted."
-      - slug: gun-only-any
-        label: "Gun Only Any%"
-        description: "Complete the game using ONLY the gun for all combat.
-No nail, no spells for damage."
-      - slug: all-bosses
-        label: "All Bosses"
-        description: "Defeat all bosses using the gun mod."
       - slug: true-ending
         label: "True Ending"
         description: "Achieve the True Ending (Embrace the Void) using the gun mod."
-      - slug: low-percent
-        label: "Low%"
-        description: "Complete the game with minimum percentage using the gun mod."
-      - slug: p1
-        label: "Pantheon 1"
-        description: "Complete Pantheon of the Master with the gun mod."
-      - slug: p2
-        label: "Pantheon 2"
-        description: "Complete Pantheon of the Artist with the gun mod."
-      - slug: p3
-        label: "Pantheon 3"
-        description: "Complete Pantheon of the Sage with the gun mod."
-      - slug: p4
-        label: "Pantheon 4"
-        description: "Complete Pantheon of the Knight with the gun mod."
       - slug: p5
         label: "Pantheon 5"
         description: "Complete Pantheon of Hallownest with the gun mod.
 The ultimate modded challenge."
-      - slug: all-radiant
-        label: "All Radiant"
-        description: "Defeat all bosses on Radiant difficulty in Hall of Gods using the gun."

   - slug: randomizer
     label: "Randomizer"